reneshbedre/reneshbedre.github.io/_posts/2020-03-23-linearreg.md

 </p>

 From the plot,
-- As the standardized residuals lie around the 45-degree line, the observed data meets the assumption of data normality.
+- As the standardized residuals lie around the 45-degree line, it suggests that the residuals are normally distributed
 <p>
 {% include  cite.html %}
 </p>